-As introduced in \S\ref{section_313}, the understanding of the physical mechanism underlying ultra-luminous FBOTs (peak bolometric luminosity $\gtrsim10^{44}$~erg s$^{-1}$), represented by AT~2018cow, remains controversial.
+As introduced in \S\ref{section_313}, the understanding of the physical mechanism underlying ultraluminous FBOT (peak bolometric luminosity $\gtrsim10^{44}$~erg s$^{-1}$), represented by AT~2018cow, remains controversial.
 IMBH TDEs have been suggested as a possible scenario, though an unusually long-lasting emission of highly super-Eddington accretion is required \cite{perley19}.
-The solution to the FBOT problem may involve a two-folded strategy: spotting them early and start prompt observations in other wavelength regimes (e.g., X-ray, radio), and performing statistical analysis based on a large sample.
-However, the number of AT~2018cow-like FBOTs to date remains a single digit, and enlarging the sample of FBOTs is therefore of fundamental importance.
+The solution to the FBOT problem may involve a two-fold strategy: spotting them early and starting prompt observations in other wavelength regimes (e.g., X-ray, radio) and performing statistical analysis based on a large sample.
+However, to date, the number of AT~2018cow-like FBOTs remains in the single digits, so expanding the FBOT sample is of fundamental importance.
 If the IMBH-TDE scenario is correct, then the ultra-luminous FBOTs are likely the most efficient and direct probe of off-centered IMBHs.
-The defining blue ($g-r<-0.2$ at peak) and fast-evolving characteristics of FBOTs render themselves ideal targets for DHS in $u$-band (see details in~\S\ref{section_25}).
-In a 300-$\rm deg^2$ deep survey field, we expect tens to hundreds of FBOTs per year (aware of the large uncertainty in the event rate), making WFST one of the most competitive facilities for FBOTs-related science.
+The defining blue ($g-r<-0.2$ at peak) and fast-evolving characteristics of FBOTs make them ideal targets for DHS in $u$-band (see details in~\S\ref{section_22}).
+In a deep survey of 720-$\rm deg^2$ field, we expect tens to hundreds of FBOTs per year (aware of the large uncertainty in the event rate), making WFST one of the most competitive facilities for the discovery of FBOTs.

-Fast TDEs with rising time ($t_{\rm rise}$) between that of FBOTs ($\sim3$ days) and usual TDEs ($\sim$ a month) are potentially ideal candidates of IMBHs as well, because $t_{\rm rise}$ of TDEs is correlated with BH mass in theory.
-The very recent discovery of a nuclear transient with a rising time of 13 days, AT~2020neh, can be plausibly explained by a main sequence star tidally disrupted by an IMBH \cite{Angus2022} and is an exact demonstration of this strategy.
-The WFST deep field is capable of unveiling more fast-rising optical TDE candidates like AT~2020neh, endowing us an opportunity to explore dormant IMBHs in the centers of dwarf galaxies.
+TDEs with rapid ascending time ($t_{\rm rise}$) between FBOTs ($\sim3$ days) and usual TDEs ($\sim$ a month) are also potential ideal candidates for IMBHs, because $t_{\rm rise}$ is theoretically expected to correlate with the mass of the BH.
+The very recent discovery of a nuclear transient with a rising time of 13 days, AT~2020neh, can be plausibly explained by a main-sequence star tidally disrupted by an IMBH \cite{Angus2022} and is an exact demonstration of this strategy.
+WFST deep field is capable of unveiling more fast-rising optical TDE candidates like AT~2020neh, endowing us an opportunity to explore dormant IMBHs in the centers of dwarf galaxies.